Balancing the Spread of Two Opinions in Sparse Social Networks: Introduction

 \section{Introduction}

+In network dynamics, there are two main mathematical models to study influence in social networks~\cite{ShakarianBAER2015}.
+In both models, there is a certain set of ``active'' agents, called \emph{seed-set}, initially having some opinion or secret.
+Next, in discrete rounds, some new agents become activated because of influence from previously active agents in their neighborhood.
+The models then differ in the way in which influence is propagated through the network.

+The first model is known under the name \emph{Independent cascades}~\cite{GoldenbergLM2001,EasleyK10}.
+Here, every agent has some predefined probability of, once activated, influencing each of her neighbors.
+In the \emph{Linear threshold} model~\cite{KempeKT03,KempeKT05,KempeKT15}, on the contrary, every agent selects her own threshold at random, and once the sum of influence of active agents in the neighborhood of the agent exceeds this threshold, the agent becomes activated as well.

-Our work is motivated by the recently proposed stochastic models in opinion diffusion~\cite{GarimellaGPT17,BeckerCDG19}, where an extension of the \TSS (\TSSshort for short) problem is proposed. \TSSshort was introduced by Domingos and Richardson~\cite{DomingosR01} in order to study influence of direct marketing on a social network (see, e.g., the monographs~\cite{BorgsBCL14,ChenCL13,KempeKT15} and references therein) and is defined as follows.
-We are given a (social) network (i.e., an undirected graph~$G = (V,E)$) and a \emph{threshold value} $f(v) \in \mathbb{N}$ for every agent~$v \in V$.
-The task is to select a set of agents~$T \subseteq V$ so that when the following \emph{activation process}
+In this work, we build on the deterministic version of the second of the aforementioned models of influence spread, which is also known as the computational problem called \TSS (\TSSshort). \TSSshort was introduced by \citet{DomingosR01} in order to study the influence of direct marketing on social networks; see, e.g., the monographs of \citet{ChenCL13,BorgsBCL14,KempeKT15} and references therein.
+Using the threshold model of \citet{KempeKT15}, we formally define \TSSshort as follows.
+We are given a social network modeled as an undirected graph~$G = (V,E)$, a \emph{threshold value} $f(v) \in \N$ for every agent~$v \in V$, and a budget~$B\in \N$.
+The task is to select a set of agents~$T \subseteq V$, where $|T|\leq B$, so that when the following \emph{activation process}